 - Description of the amortized expenses;

-Date acquired completed or
+- Date acquired, completed, or

-- Date acquired, completed, or expended;
+- expended;

 - Amount amortized;

 - Deduction for prior years;

 - Amortization period (number of months);

 - Current-year amortization; and

 - Total amount of amortization.

 In column (c).
 In addition to the applicable portion of expenses from column (a), include any net loss from the sale or exchange of land or depreciable property that was held for more than 1 year and used in a trade or business.